Applications for the 2022 iteration of Grierson DocLab are now closed

 - You must commit to the whole of the Grierson DocLab scheme (see schedule below)

-- Two or four-week placement – to be arranged on an individual basis and to be completed by Easter 2022
+- Placement – to be arranged on an individual basis and to be completed by Easter 2023

-If you have been shortlisted you will know by Monday, 15 March.
-Unfortunately, if you haven't heard from us by then, this means you have not been successful this time around.
-Due to the high number of applications to the schemes, we regret that we cannot provide feedback to applicants who aren't successful.
-Good luck and thank you again to all who applied.
+If you have been shortlisted you will know by Friday, 18 March 2022.
+Unfortunately, if you haven't heard from us by then, this means you have not been successful on this occasion.
+Due to the high number of applications to the scheme, we regret that we cannot provide feedback to applicants who aren't successful.